The Grief I Deserved

 Amen, I thought.
 Where do I sign?

-Fast-forward to today: We have all of that shit now—every last bit of it.
+Fast-forward to today: We have all of that shit now.

-And I mean that with all the love in the world, but make no mistake, I still don’t do meatloaf on Sundays unless the fam asks for it.
+And I mean that with all the love in the world, but that is our current reality.

-Seriously—this is a dog on prescription food, special shots, the whole package, and she still drops gas that could clear a building.
+Seriously—this is a dog on prescription food, special shots, the whole package, and she still drops gas that can clear a building.
 We’ve tried everything.
 Probiotics.
 Pumpkin.
+Meds.
 Switching proteins.
 Nothing helps.

 She’ll stare you dead in the face while you’re eating dinner and let one rip that makes you question if love really is unconditional.